John Stones: 2018–2023

 On 3 January 2019, in City's 2–1 victory over Liverpool, Stones made a crucial goal-line clearance which would end up being the decider in City's victory over Liverpool in the Premier League title race.
+In the summer of 2020, Manchester City purchased centre-backs Rúben Dias and Nathan Aké, pushing Stones down the pecking order.
+Nevertheless, Guardiola stated that Stones would still be given "the chance to show his quality in this team".

-On 6 January 2021, Stones scored the opening goal in a 0–2 away win at Old Trafford against Manchester United in the League Cup semi-final.
-He was named Man of the Match and was heavily praised by manager Pep Guardiola after an impressive streak of performances alongside Ruben Dias in defence.
+On 6 January 2021, Stones scored the opening goal in a 2–0 away win at Old Trafford against Manchester United in the League Cup semi-final.
+He was named Man of the Match and was heavily praised by manager Pep Guardiola after an impressive streak of performances alongside Rúben Dias in defence.
 Just one day later, Stones was announced as the Manchester City Player of the Month for December 2020.
 On 17 January 2021, Stones scored his first and second Premier League goals for City, coming in a 4–0 home win over Crystal Palace.
+His performances earned him a place in the PFA Team of the Year for the 2020–21 season.
 On 10 August 2021, Stones signed a new contract with City, keeping him at the club until 2026.